 In Chinese medicine, Blood circulation is dependent on the abundance and free flow of Qi; it is often said, Where Qi goes, Blood goes."
-Therefore, utilize a combination of tonic herbs, acupressure stimulation, and topical remedies together for speedy improved circulation.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure for Improved Blood Circulation

 - Apply the Fire Element Acupressure Stick to Acupressure Point Heart 7